Submissions

 By submitting an abstract, you agree to present at the CDS Meeting should your abstract be selected for the program.
 Please note all presenters must be registered to attend the CDS meeting in advance of their presentation.

-Should the submission not be accepted for an oral presentation, it will be considered for a poster presentation.
-Submitters will receive confirmation of presentation type when final decisions are sent late-January 2024.
+Should the submission not be accepted for an individual paper presentation, it will be considered for a poster presentation.
+Submitters will receive confirmation if accepted as a poster when final decisions are sent late-January 2026.

 Poster